Sanidhya-30/MobileRobot/README.md

 ### Running Sim
 ------------------
-* This package contains all the files related to robot and its configuration
+* This package contains all the files related to the robot and its configuration

 ### Setup and launching the simulation environment:-

-* Clone the repo, build using catkin_make.
+* Clone the repo, and build using catkin_make.
 ```
 cd MobileRobot
 catkin_make
 source ~/{name_of_workspace}/devel/setup.bash
 ```

 * Command `roslaunch mobile_robot test.launch` will launch the gazebo world along